|This early image of Cassadaga was taken |

 (Credit: West Volusia Historical Society)

 Halloween reminds us of hauntings and otherworldly beings.
 All Saints and All Souls days are when Catholics formally remember, honor, and pray for those who've left this world.
-Many non-Catholics are familiar with those two days because they know of Dias de los Muertos (Day of the Dead, Nov.
+Many non-Catholics are familiar with those two days because they know about Dias de los Muertos (Day of the Dead, Nov.
 1-2) observances.

 As a Catholic, I believe in an afterlife.
 Spiritualists do, too, but their faith's tenets include belief in the ability to communicate with the dead.